What is a Research Rationale: Definition, Process and Examples

 Finally, ensure that your rationale is written in a clear, concise, and engaging manner.
 Avoid academic jargon and focus on articulating your argument in a way that is accessible to a broad audience.
 The goal is to make your reader understand and care about the importance of your research.

-What is Rationale in Research?
+What is Rationale in a Research?
+Examples

 The rationale in a research paper usually appears in the introduction or the literature review.
 This is where you provide context for your research, justify its relevance, and explain how it will contribute to the existing body of knowledge.